anuket-project/anuket-specifications/doc/tech/approach.md

 •	**Edge**: Can be extended to covers the edge use cases

+•	**Future prove **: should be support a new acceleration technologies like smart NIC

 This section catalogs CNTT's high-level objectives for the Network Fabric Strategy.